My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 Local Libraries

 We love visiting our local libraries!
+And before my kids were in school, we usually visited at least once a week.
 Obviously, you’ll want to pick out some books, but there’s even more to do than that!
 Penn’s Little Village (Langhorne) and Career Corner (Yardley) have the biggest play areas, but all of the Bucks County Free Libraries have a children’s area.
 Read THIS post for more details on the children’s areas in several Bucks County libraries, including photos of the activities that are typically available.
 There are also usually grab n’ go crafts to take home, and some libraries even have games that you can borrow.
 We usually also pick out a DVD or video game.
 So between our time spent there, a craft, new movie to watch, and books to read, it can really fill up the day!

 NOTEWORTHY:

 Preschool Explore classes take place at the Southampton library on Fridays from 10:30 to 11:15.
 There is a story, songs, dancing and then a craft related to the topic.
-There is no class on February 7 or April 18.
+This is a class geared toward children ages 3 to 6 years old.
+It is not a drop off class.

 Kids Workshops at Home Depot and Lowe’s